Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

    Services in the system
  - It should monitor and report the usage through Syslog Message
  - Resource monitoring shall be added as new systemd service.
+ - All the alert message should be sent to syslog

 Resouce Monitoring
  - CPU Monitoring